Login to Complete _an Application_ or to Access Judging Panel

 DESIGN AWARDS CELEBRATION

-The Annual AIA Chesapeake Bay Excellence in Design Awards Celebration is scheduled for Thursday, November 9, 2022 - time TBD.
-Please check the AIACBC website in the coming months for additional information and to register for the Celebration.
+The Annual AIA Chesapeake Bay Excellence in Design Awards Celebration is scheduled for November 7 (tentative).
+Please check the AIA CBC website www.aia.org/chesapeakebay this Fall for additional information and to register for the Celebration.

 SUBMISSION INSTRUCTIONS